Cold Mountain (film): Soundtrack

 Cold Mountain: Music from the Motion Picture shares producer T Bone Burnett with the soundtrack for O Brother, Where Art Thou?, a largely old-time and folk album with limited radio play that still enjoyed commercial success, and garnered a Grammy.
 As a result, comparisons were drawn between the two albums.
-The soundtrack, however, also employs many folk and blues elements.
+Burnett brought in musician and scholar Tim Eriksen to teach the performers Sacred Harp singing, which features prominently in the soundtrack.

 It features songs written by Jack White of The White Stripes (who also appeared in the film in the role of Georgia), Elvis Costello and Sting.
 Costello and Sting's contributions, "The Scarlet Tide" and "You Will Be My Ain True Love", were both nominated for the Academy Award for Best Original Song and featured vocals by bluegrass singer Alison Krauss.
 Gabriel Yared's Oscar-nominated score is represented by four tracks amounting to approximately fifteen minutes of music.